Marcelinoderry/SPK-Alat-Mining-Cryptocurrency/README.md

-# SPK Alat Mining Cryptocurrency Menggunakan Metode Multi-Objective Optimization On The Basis Of Ratio
+# SPK Alat Mining Cryptocurrency Menggunakan Metode Multi-Objective Optimization On The Basis Of Ratio (MOORA).